 If I ask you the question: “How did you know about the last American elections?”, whether you were in the US or not, you will probably answer “through a media”.
 After Trump was elected president, a professional of communication in Kampala told me that she was aware of President Trump’s actions as if he was his neighbor.

 The above example illustrates clearly the importance of media in our society today: Bringing real information as close as possible to the public.
-But if information is wrongly manipulated due to political, sociocultural or business egocentrism, social media become more deadly than a nuclear weapon.
+But if information is wrongly manipulated due to political, sociocultural or business egocentrism, social media become a bad tool.

 Before you swallow anything from social media, particularly your favorite website or TV program, make sure you scan the information the following way: